lizhanmit/learning-notes/spark-streaming-note/spark-streaming-note.md

 ### Output Modes

-- append: default.
+- Append: default.
-- update: only the rows that are different from the previous write are written out to the sink.
+- Update: only the rows that are different from the previous write are written out to the sink.
     - If the query does not contain aggregations, this is equivalent to append mode.
-- complet: rewrite the full output.
+- Complete: rewrite the full output.
     - The map operation does not allow complete mode.
     - Complete mode is not supported as it is infeasible to keep all unaggregated data in the Result Table.